hashicorp/terraform-aws-consul/examples/consul-ami/README.md

 }
 ```

-You should replace `<BLUEPRINT_VERSION>` in the code above with the version of this module that you want to use (see
+You should replace `<MODULE_VERSION>` in the code above with the version of this module that you want to use (see
 the [Releases Page](../../releases) for all available versions).
 That's because for production usage, you should always
 use a fixed, known version of this Module, downloaded from the official Git repo.
 On the other hand, when you're
 just experimenting with the Module, it's OK to use a local checkout of the Module, uploaded from your own